pipeforce/pipeforce.github.io/docs/guides/30_propertystore.md

 pi publish src/global/app/myapp
 ```

-This CLI call with automatically “convert” all of your local files stored inside thy `myapp` folder to properties and uploads them to the server afterwards.
+This CLI call with automatically “convert” all of your local files stored inside thy `myapp` folder to properties and upload them to the server afterwards.
 The content of the files will become the value field of the property.
 Furthermore the type (mime type) field is automatically detected by inspecting the extension and the content of the file.

-This can save you a lot of effort compared to do manual uploads.
+This can save you a lot of effort compared to doing manual uploads.

-Note: In the conversion process the properties will be saved at server side without any file extensions like `.json`, `.pi.yaml` or `.xml` for example.
+Note: In the conversion process the properties will be saved at server side without any file extensions like `.json`, `.pi.yaml` or `.xml`.
 So a local file like this:

 `src/global/app/myapp/pipeline/helloworld.pi.yaml`